 Armed with only a cell phone and box of thank you cards, I contacted every equine veterinary practice in the greater San Diego area and confirmed my suspicions.
 People preferred a compassionate approach to large animal removal and welcomed an alternative to the practice of quartering and rendering.

 That led to the start of Thanicare, my pet cremation service.
 It was one of those rare times when opportunity walks right up and slaps you on the face.
 We filled a need for horse owners suffering from the loss of their beloved equine companions.
 Soon revenue from sales replaced commissions from my exhibit industry job and I found myself with a new career.

 Today, we serve over 600 families annually.
-We're on-call 24/7, assisting horse owners and pet parents when it's time to say, "good-bye."
+We're available seven days a week, assisting horse owners and pet parents when it's time to say, "good-bye."
 And we're looking at ways to calculate and reduce our carbon footprint.
 By supporting carbon offset projects, we fight global warming and help animals affected by climate change.

 I just want to finish by saying that I'm here for you, not only as a resource during this difficult time but also as a friend.
 I do respond to all phone calls, email, and text messages in a timely manner.
 Thank you so much for reading.
 And if you’ve made it this far, I’d love for you to come say hi to me on my facebook page.
 I’ll definitely respond, and I look forward to meeting you.

 P.S.
 If you have found this page helpful, please click on the ‘LIKE’ button below.
 Thanks!